Enumeration of real curves in CP^{2n-1} and a WDVV relation for real Gromov-Witten invariants: A homology relation for

 \begin{prp} Let $\R\ov\cM_{0,3}$ denote $\ov\cM_{0,3}^{\tau}$, $\ov\cM_{0,3}^{\eta}$, or $\ov\cM_{0,3}^{\R}$.
 The submanifolds $\Ga_1,\Ga_{\bar{1}},\Ga_2,\Ga_{\bar{2}}$ of $\R\ov\cM_{0,3}$ determine relative cycles in $(\R\ov\cM_{0,3},\prt\R\ov\cM_{0,3})$ and \BE{DMrelR_e}[\Ga_1]+[\Ga_{\bar{1}}]=[\Ga_2]+[\Ga_{\bar{2}}]\in H_1\big(\R\ov\cM_{0,3},\prt\R\ov\cM_{0,3};\Q\big).\EE \end{prp}

 Since $\prt\Ga_i$ and $\prt\Ga_{\bar{i}}$ are contained in $\prt\R\ov\cM_{0,3}$, only the second statement of this proposition remains to be established.
-Below all homology groups are with~$\Q$ coefficients.
 The relation~\eref{DMrelR_e} in fact holds over~$\Z$; though we do not need this stronger statement, we give two separate reasons for it in Remarks~\ref{3term_rmk} and~\ref{DMstr_rmk}.

-\begin{proof}[{\bf{\emph{Proof for $\ov\cM_{0,3}^{\eta}$}}}] The boundary of $\ov\cM_{0,3}^{\eta}$ has four components, which we denote by $S_{12}$, $S_{1\bar2}$, $S_{\bar12}$, and $S_{\bar1\bar2}$, which contain the two-component curves with the points $\{z_1,z_2\}$, $\{z_1,z_{\bar2}\}$, $\{z_{\bar1},z_2\}$, and $\{z_{\bar1},z_{\bar2}\}$, respectively, on the same component as the base point~$z_0$; each of them is isomorphic to~$S^2$.
+\begin{proof}[{\bf{\emph{Proof for $\ov\cM_{0,3}^{\eta}$}}}] The boundary of $\ov\cM_{0,3}^{\eta}$ has four components, which we denote by $S_{12}$, $S_{1\bar2}$, $S_{\bar12}$, and $S_{\bar1\bar2}$, which contain the two-component curves with the points $\{z_1^+,z_2^+\}$, $\{z_1^+,z_2^-\}$, $\{z_1^-,z_2^+\}$, and $\{z_1^-,z_2^-\}$, respectively, on the same component as the base point~$z_0^+$; each of them is isomorphic to~$S^2$.
 The forgetful~morphism \BE{etaforg_e}\ov\cM_{0,3}^{\eta}\lra \ov\cM_{0,2}^{\eta}\approx \bI\equiv [0,\i]\EE is a singular fibration; see Figure~\ref{fig_eta}.
-The fiber over every interior point is a sphere with four special points corresponding to the strata where $z_2$ collides with $z_0$, $z_{\bar0}$, $z_1$, or~$z_{\bar1}$.
+The fiber over every interior point is a sphere with four special points corresponding to the strata where $z_2^+$ collides with $z_0^+$, $z_0^-$, $z_1^+$, or~$z_1^-$.
 The fiber over the boundary point $0\!\in\!\bI$ consists of the spheres~$S_{12}$ and~$S_{1\bar2}$ joined together by the interval~$\Ga_1^{\eta}$ defined above.
 The fiber over the boundary point $\i\!\in\!\bI$ consists of the spheres~$S_{\bar12}$ and~$S_{\bar1\bar2}$ joined together by the interval~$\Ga_{\bar{1}}^{\eta}$.
 The lines~$\Ga_2^{\eta}$ and~$\Ga_{\bar2}^{\eta}$ connect the boundary spheres in the two fibers: $S_{12}$ with $S_{\bar12}$ and~$S_{1\bar2}$ with~$S_{\bar1\bar2}$, respectively.\\

 Let

 denote the homomorphisms in the homology long exact sequence for the pair $(\ov\cM_{0,3}^{\eta},\prt\ov\cM_{0,3}^{\eta})$.
 With the canonical orientations on~$\Ga_{i}^{\eta}$ and~$\Ga_{\bar{i}}^{\eta}$ described above